Interactions, Specifications, DLR probabilities and the Ruelle Operator in the One-Dimensional Lattice: Concluding Remarks

 \section{Concluding Remarks}

-In this paper we have compared the definitions of Gibbs measures defined in terms of the Ruelle operator and DLR specifications.
+In this paper we have compared the definitions of Gibbs measures in terms of the Ruelle operator and specifications.
 We show how to obtain for potentials in the Walters and H\"older class the Gibbs measures usually considered in the Thermodynamic Formalism via the DLR formalism and prove that the measures obtained from both approaches are the same.

 Both approaches have their advantages.
-For example, using the Ruelle operator we were able to prove some uniform convergence theorems about the finite volume Gibbs measures.
+For example, using the Ruelle operator we were able to prove some uniform convergence theorems for $K_n(\cdot,y)$.

-The literature about absolutely uniformly summable interactions is vast and this approach allow us to consider non translation invariant potentials and also on systems other than the lattices $\mathbb{Z}$ or $\mathbb{N}$.
-We also show that the long range Ising model on $\mathbb{N}$ can be studied using the Ruelle operator, at least when the interaction is of the form $1/r^{\alpha}$ with $\alpha>2$.
-In these cases, we have proved that the unique Gibbs measure of this model satisfies $\mathcal{G}^{DLR}(\Phi)=\mathcal{G}^{TL}(\Phi)= \mathcal{G}^*(f)$, but on the other hand it is not clear how to treat the cases $1<\alpha\leq 2$ by using the Ruelle operator and what kind of information is obtainable through this approach.
+The literature about absolutely uniformly summable interactions is vast and this approach allow us to consider non translation invariant potentials and other lattices than $\mathbb{N}$.
+We also show that the long-range Ising model on $\mathbb{N}$ can be studied using the Ruelle operator, at least when the interaction energy is of the form $1/r^{\alpha}$ with $\alpha>2$.
+In these cases, we have proved that the unique Gibbs measure of this model satisfies $\mathcal{G}^{DLR}(\Phi)=\mathcal{G}^{TL}(\Phi)= \mathcal{G}^*(f)$, but on the other hand, it is not clear how to treat the cases $1<\alpha\leq 2$ by using the Ruelle operator and what kind of information is obtainable through this approach.
 It is worth pointing out that treating this model with the DLR approach is fairly standard, so the connection made here suggests that more understanding of the DLR Specification theory can shed light on more general spaces where one can efficiently use the Ruelle Operator.
-Another important feature of the DLR-measure Theory is that it is also readily appliable to standard Borel spaces, which includes compact and non-compact spaces \cite{Geo}.
-Thus the results obtained here can be extended to compact spaces, but some measurability issues have to be taken into account and some convergence theorems have to be completely rewritten, although the main ideas are contained here.
-We will approach this issue in the near future.
+Another important feature of the DLR-measure Theory is that it is also readily appliable to standard Borel spaces, which includes compact and non-compact spaces \cite{MR2807681}.
+Some of the results obtained here can be extended to compact and metric alphabets, but measurability issues have to be taken into account and some theorems requires different approach, although the main ideas are contained here, see \cite{CL-rcontinuas-2016}.